NREL/HPC/docs/Documentation/Applications/qchem.md

 	qchem -nt 36 job.in job.out my_save
 	```

-A large number of example Q-Chem input decks are available in `/nopt/nrel/apps/q-chem/5.3/samples`.
+A large number of example Q-Chem input examples are available in `/nopt/nrel/apps/q-chem/5.3/samples`.